Safety & Emissions Calculator

 Emission Threshold Monitoring

-Laser welding generates various emissions that must be controlled to maintain safe air quality:
+Laser welding generates various emissions that need documented exposure-control planning:

 • Metal Fumes: Particulate matter from vaporized material.
 OEL varies by material (e.g., 5 mg/m³ for stainless steel, 0.05 mg/m³ for hexavalent chromium).